ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 Build jobs automatically fetch the content in the current folder where the user script is executed.
 If you do not need the entire git repo content for later deployment, it is preferable that you configure an explicit output directory and they copy or create the relevant artifacts there.
 Job scripts are executed in the build result (output directory).

-Deploy jobs that deploy to Cloud Foundry need to specify the org and space of where to deploy the artifacts.
+Deploy jobs that deploy to Cloud Foundry need to specify the Platform API key of a user under whose authority jobs run, and the region, org, and space of where to deploy the artifacts.
 If additional services are needed to run your app, you need to specify them in the `manifest.yml` file.

-Deploy jobs that deploy to the {{site.data.keyword.containerlong_notm}} to run in a Kubernetes cluster need a Dockerfile, and optionally a Helm chart.
+Deploy jobs that deploy to the {{site.data.keyword.containerlong_notm}} to run in a Kubernetes cluster need to specify the Platform API key of a user under whose authority jobs run, a Dockerfile, and optionally a Helm chart.

-The job script runs after the job has logged in into the target environment (so you can perform `cf push`  or `kubectl` commands in the script).
+The job script runs after the job has logged in to the target environment by using the Platform API key that is assigned to it (so you can perform `cf push`  or `kubectl` commands in the script).

 ## An example pipeline
 {: #deliverypipeline_example}